ashvardanian/StringZilla/README.md

 All mentioned libraries have undergone extensive testing and are considered production-ready.
 They can definitely accelerate your application, but so may the downstream mixer.
 For instance, when a hash-table is constructed, the hashes are further shrunk to address table buckets.
-If the mixer looses entropy, the performance gains from the hash function may be lost.
+If the mixer loses entropy, the performance gains from the hash function may be lost.
 An example would be power-of-two modulo, which is a common mixer, but is known to be weak.
 One alternative would be the [fastrange](https://github.com/lemire/fastrange) by Daniel Lemire.
 Another one is the [Fibonacci hash trick](https://probablydance.com/2018/06/16/fibonacci-hashing-the-optimization-that-the-world-forgot-or-a-better-alternative-to-integer-modulo/) using the Golden Ratio, also used in StringZilla.

 ### Unicode, UTF-8, and Wide Characters

-Most StringZilla operations are byte-level, so they work well with ASCII and UTF8 content out of the box.
+Most StringZilla operations are byte-level, so they work well with ASCII and UTF-8 content out of the box.
 In some cases, like edit-distance computation, the result of byte-level evaluation and character-level evaluation may differ.
 So StringZilla provides following functions to work with Unicode:

 - `szs_levenshtein_distance_utf8` - computes the Levenshtein distance between two UTF-8 strings.
 - `sz_hamming_distance_utf8` - computes the Hamming distance between two UTF-8 strings.

-Java, JavaScript, Python 2, C#, and Objective-C, however, use wide characters (`wchar`) - two byte long codes, instead of the more reasonable fixed-length UTF32 or variable-length UTF8.
+Java, JavaScript, Python 2, C#, and Objective-C, however, use wide characters (`wchar`) - two byte long codes, instead of the more reasonable fixed-length UTF-32 or variable-length UTF-8.
 This leads [to all kinds of offset-counting issues][wide-char-offsets] when facing four-byte long Unicode characters.
 So consider transcoding with [simdutf](https://github.com/simdutf/simdutf), if you are coming from such environments.